microtick/mtclient/README.md

 # Microtick GUI

 The Microtick GUI is React based and should be simple to get started.
+You need to have a running node and API server for communication to work.
+See https://gitlab.com/microtick/mtapi.

 ## Instructions for running